Call/SMS: +44 7942 940049 (Signal)

-If you email any personal, sensitive or professionally confidential information, please specify how you would like that data to be used.
-We will always default to preserving your anonymity, securing data, and deleting data as soon as it is no longer required to serve the purposes you specify and those listed below.
+If you email any personal, sensitive or professionally confidential information for a purpose other than those listed below, please specify how you would like that data to be used.
+We will always default to preserving your anonymity, securing data, and deleting data as soon as it is no longer required to serve the purposes you specify, or those listed below.

-Alternatively don’t use any name, email address, or other data that has anything to do with the rest of your personal or professional online activity.
-For advice on preserving anonymity online and reigning in third party data use, there are some tips right at the end of THIS post.
+Alternatively, please don’t feel the need to use any name, email address, or other data that has anything to do with the rest of your personal or professional online activity.
+For advice on preserving anonymity online and reigning in third party data use, there are some tips right at the end of this post.

 What do we do with your data?

 Marketing – We never market our services using your details, or pass them to any third party.
-We never share details with anyone else unless legally compelled to do so, or there is an immediate risk to someone’s welfare.
+We never share details with anyone else unless legally compelled to do so, or there is an immediate risk to someone’s welfare and we will notify you of intent to do so, unless legally required not to.

 Personal Data in Comments / Replies – Do be aware that this is a public site and there are internet crawlers that will harvest details from comment fields.
 This isn’t something that we can reasonably control.
 Do consider posting with an anonymous email / alternative name, if that is a concern.